wp-plugins/tabby-responsive-tabs/readme.txt

 1. Use the [Tabby Responsive Tabs Customiser](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser") plugin which provides a very easy way to customise the display of your tabs without needing to edit any code.

-2. Copy the contents of the plugin's stylesheet into your child theme or custom styles plugin and make the changes.
-You also need to prevent the built-in styles from loading by adding the following line to your child theme's functions.php or a custom functionality plugin: `<?php remove_action('wp_print_styles', 'cc_tabby_css', 30); ?>`
+2. Copy the contents of the plugin's stylesheet into your child theme or custom styles plugin and make the changes to the copy as required.
+If you do this you will also need to prevent the built-in styles from loading by adding the following line to your child theme's functions.php or a custom functionality plugin: `<?php remove_action('wp_print_styles', 'cc_tabby_css', 30); ?>`

 = Additional Shortcode attributes =